Blog

 Veterinarians classify the causes of Pica into three main categories:

-- Medical Issues (Nausea): Cats dealing with chronic low-grade nausea (often caused by early-stage kidney disease, hyperthyroidism, or inflammatory bowel disease) will sometimes eat grass or plastic to intentionally induce vomiting and relieve their upset stomach.
+2. Medical Issues (Nausea): Cats dealing with chronic low-grade nausea (often caused by early-stage kidney disease, hyperthyroidism, or inflammatory bowel disease) will sometimes eat grass or plastic to intentionally induce vomiting and relieve their upset stomach.

 4. Dental Disease (The Toothache Theory)

-These conditions are excruciatingly painful.
-However, because cats are masters at hiding pain, they will rarely cry out.
-Instead, a cat with a severe toothache will often seek out strange textures—like hard plastic, cardboard boxes, or the corners of wooden furniture—to aggressively chew on.
+These conditions are painful.
+However, because cats are skilled at hiding pain, they will rarely cry out.
+Instead, a cat with a toothache will often seek out firm textures — plastic, cardboard, wooden furniture corners — to chew on.
+The pressure of biting down temporarily relieves the deep ache in their gums, much like a human baby chewing on a teething ring.

 How to Stop the Plastic Obsession